DonQuilatte/macdeviswitch/docs/Security.md

 3. **Logging**: Sensitive information is not logged
 4. **Memory Management**: Proper memory management to prevent leaks and vulnerabilities

+## Recent Security & Privacy Improvements

+- All error types conform to LocalizedError for safer error reporting
+- APIs updated to use Result type for explicit error handling
+- Resource cleanup and weak self in closures to prevent leaks
+- No hard-coded secrets or third-party dependencies
+- Notification permissions checked before use
+- All sensitive user data stays local and is never transmitted externally

 ## Third-Party Dependencies

 MacDeviSwitch does not use any third-party dependencies, eliminating potential security risks from external code.